 This profile aims to collate Health Protection information in a single Profile at a Local Authority and PHE Centre level.
-This profile does have content not available elsewhere, such as Legionella, Typhoid/Paratyphoid, Acute Hepatitis B, Chronic Hepatitis C, STEC indicators, however, the majority of indicators are sourced from different profiles (PHOF, TB, antimicrobial resistance, sexual and reproductive health and liver disease) and these should be accessed for more detailed information and other indicators in those areas.
+This profile does have content not available elsewhere, such as Legionella, Typhoid/Paratyphoid, Acute Hepatitis B, Hepatitis C detection, STEC O157, however, the majority of indicators are sourced from different profiles (PHOF, TB, antimicrobial resistance, sexual and reproductive health and liver disease) and these should be accessed for more detailed information and other indicators in those areas.

 More about the Health Protection Profile

 The data is grouped into three domains: Childhood Immunisation, Infectious Diseases and Other.
 All these domains are displayed together under the heading “All Indicators”.

 Some indicators are displayed for both upper tier local authorities (counties and unitary authorities) and lower tier local authorities (districts and unitary authorities).
 It is important to note that indicators may have different ranges according to whether they are displayed for upper or lower tier local authorities.
 Some indicators cannot be shown for individual local authorities, because either the data is unavailable, or the number of measured events is too low.
 This can occasionally affect the calculation of the England range, and prevent an indicator being shown.

 How to use the online health protection profile